philtoms/mithril-starter-kit/README.md

 ```
 Normally this does not matter because the elements are [orthogonal] and they all end up being compiled before the DOM build phase.
 However, when creating higher order custom elements, compilation order becomes an issue for parent-child relationships.

-Parent-child composibility uses the factory pattern to reverse the compilation order so that the child is compiled in the context of the parent:
+Parent-child composibility uses the factory pattern to invert the compilation order so that the child is compiled in the context of the parent:
 ```javascript
 m('table', [                            //       :    :    :    : table
   m('tbody', function(content){return [ // tbody :    :    :    :